priyankaraghunathan15/boston-311-sql-case-study/README.md

 ### 8. Are departments improving or declining in their SLA performance over time?

 **Result:**
+The table below contains 107 rows.
+To keep the README concise, it has been placed inside a collapsible section.
+Click to expand and view the full data.
 <details>
   <summary>Click to expand SLA Performance Table</summary>